signalogic/SigSRF_SDK/mediaTest_readme.md

 If mediaMin display output and event log shows pre-emption warning messages such as:

 ```
-WARNING: p/m thread 0 has not run for 45.39 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.00, last encode time = 0.02, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 45.38
+WARNING: p/m thread 0 has not run for 45.39 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.02, last encode time = 0.04, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 45.38
 ```

 this can indicate seek times for stream group output wav files are negatively impacting performance.
-The key text is "last stream group time" -- in the above example, this is showing 45 msec.
-It's unlikely that streamlib spent that much time on any one or more streams, so we can enable the ENABLE_WAV_OUT_SEEK_TIME_ALARM flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in mediaMin cmd line -dN options to further investigate:
+The key text is "last stream group time" -- in the above example, this is showing 45 msec spent while other thread processing sections show minimal or no time spent.
+In such a case we can enable the ENABLE_WAV_OUT_SEEK_TIME_ALARM flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in mediaMin cmd line -dN options to further investigate:

     -d0x20000000c11

-the above -dN entry specifies dynamic session creation, valid packet arrival timestamps should be used, and stream group output wav file seek time alarm set to 10 msec.
+the above -dN entry specifies dynamic session creation, packet arrival timestamps are valid and should be applied, and stream group output wav file seek time alarm set to 10 msec.
 If mediaMin display output and event log shows a warning message such as:

     WARNING: streamlib says mono wav file write time 16 exceeds 10 msec, write (0) open(1) = 0, merge_data_len = 320, filepos[0][1] = 499224